Political positions of Ron Paul: Economy

-A believer in a tax basis favoring the federal vs local revenue structure more in line with pre-World War II, in January 2008, Paul released an economic revitalization plan and named Peter Schiff and Donald L. Luskin as economic advisors to his campaign.
+A believer in a tax basis favoring the federal vs local revenue structure more in line with pre-World War II, in January 2008, Paul released an and named Peter Schiff and Donald L. Luskin as economic advisors to his campaign.
 National Journal labeled Paul's overall economic policies in 2010 as more conservative than 78% of the House and more liberal than 22% of the House (85% and 15%, respectively for 2009).
 For 2008, his ratings were more conservative than 91% of the House and more liberal than 8% of the House (80% and 20%, respectively for 2007).
 In 2006, as more conservative than 48% of the House and more liberal than 51% of the House.

 His warnings of an impending financial crisis and a loss of confidence in the dollar in 2005 and 2006 were at the time derided by many economists, but accelerating dollar devaluation in 2007 led experts like former Federal Reserve chair Alan Greenspan to reconsider hard money policies such as those of Paul.